serval-uni-lu/idoml-server/README.md

         ```
         echo -e "DOCKER_GROUP_ID=$(getent group docker | cut -d ':' -f 3)" >> .env
         ```

+> [!Note]
+> If you do not have a custom domain name, you can use the default domain name which is a subdomain of localhost.
+It should be able accessed from the server itself.

 4. Establish a Git repository to monitor the Airflow DAGs.
 Kindly initiate an empty Git repository.